DataOne/eslint-config-dataone/Readme.md

 ## Installation

-The package can be installe with the following command:
+The package can be installed with the following command:
 `npm i --save-dev eslint-config-dataone`

 ## Usage